ardakarayel/Arda_Karayel/README.md

 Visualization of global trends linking education with life satisfaction.

-# Hypothesis and Predictions
+# Hypothesis

-This study aims to test the following hypotheses regarding the relationship between education level, environmental factors (forest area), and happiness:

-Null Hypothesis (H₀):
+Main hypothesis

-There is no significant relationship between education level, forest area, and happiness index.
+H₀: There is no statistically significant relationship between education level, environmental quality, and national happiness scores.

-Higher education levels and forest coverage do not significantly impact happiness scores.
+H₁: Education and environmental quality are significantly associated with national happiness scores.

+Sub-Hypotheses

-Alternative Hypothesis (H₁):
+- Education Hypothesis

+H₀: There is no significant relationship between education level and happiness.

-Higher education levels and greater forest area are significantly correlated with higher happiness scores.
+H₁: Higher education levels (tertiary enrollment) are associated with higher happiness.

+- Forest Area Hypothesis

+H₀: Forest area coverage is not related to happiness.

-Countries with higher tertiary enrollment rate, higher literacy rates, and greater forest coverage tend to have higher happiness levels.
+H₁: Countries with greater forest coverage report higher happiness.

+- Air Pollution Hypothesis

+H₀: Air pollution levels (PM2.5) have no significant impact on happiness.

+H₁: Higher air pollution is associated with lower happiness scores.

 # Predictions

-Before conducting any analysis, it is expected that countries with higher levels of education and greater forest coverage will tend to have higher happiness scores.
-The reasoning behind this is that:
+It is expected that countries with higher education levels and better environmental conditions (greater forest coverage and lower air pollution) will tend to have higher happiness scores.

-Education often contributes to better quality of life, job opportunities, and awareness, which can increase overall life satisfaction.

-Similarly, a high percentage of forest area may reflect a cleaner, greener, and healthier environment — something that could enhance well-being and happiness.

-Therefore, it is predicted that both educational attainment and environmental richness (as measured by forest area) will show positive correlations with national happiness levels.
+Tertiary education is anticipated to show the strongest positive correlation with happiness, while air pollution is expected to have a negative impact.
+Forest area may show a mild positive effect as an indicator of environmental well-being.

 # Findings
 -Education Variables